A Guide to British Pub Grub

 Most pubs offer family-friendly opportunities to enjoy a meal out in a relaxed atmosphere (although we recommend you double-check first).
 When it comes to pub grub, there’s usually something for everyone.

-And if there isn’t a specific kid's menu, you can ask for smaller portion sizes or share some side dishes.
-A lot of pubs have beer gardens – great for the summer and even better if there’s some play equipment for the kids.
+And if there isn’t a specific kids' menu, you can ask for smaller portion sizes or share some side dishes.
+A lot of pubs have beer gardens which are lovely in the summer months – even better if there’s some play equipment for the kids.

 Draught beer, bitter, or ale are what pubs are famous for, and traditional British beers are seeing a revival.
 It’s hard to beat the quality and choice of beer in other eateries, so if you’re in a pub why not try a beef and ale pie?
 Or a delicious beer-battered cod, with chunky chips?